YSYoon/glyphIgo/README.md

   22. Subset font.ttf into rem.font.ttf by removing the glyphs appearing in list.txt
       $ glyphIgo.py subset -f font.ttf -p list.txt -o rem.font.ttf --exclude

+  23. Make a file with list of glyph names and glyph names only (added by YSYoon)
+      $ ./glyphIgo.py list -f font.ttf -x > list.txt
 ```

 Please see [OUTPUT.md](OUTPUT.md) for usage examples with their actual output.